-My parents died over 15 years ago.
-Before I was a mum, before the relationship I was in became abusive (he’d moved himself in before the funeral though) , before I became an adult.
+My parents died more than 18 years ago.
+Before I was a mum, before the relationship I was in became abusive (he’d moved himself in before the funeral though should have been a clue in hindsight) , before I became an adult.
 So I should surely be ‘over it’ by now?

 I am of course fine the majority of the time.
 I live my life , I constantly tell stories to my children about the grandparents they never met.
 Chats with my siblings about our parents usually end in giggles rather than tears.

 Grief is a weird emotion though, unlike any other I think.
 It allows you to function after the raw all encompassing period ends.
 It allows you to do the most normal of everyday tasks.
 However it’s a little like a door left open a tiny crack, which at anytime can be shoved open with such a huge force it cracks the adjoining wall leading the whole house to fall on top of you.

 Things that set off the stomach wrenching, whole body ache of missing someone happen less and less over time, in my experience.
 The first year is the worst.
 First Christmas, first birthday, and the times you hear juicy gossip and think how you can’t wait to tell… Oh you can’t, that person does not exist anymore.